Signed Statement

 - Signed statement with non-visible properties

 Common for all these levels is that the main piece of evidence (SAML response, signed statement) is combined with other pieces of evidence into an LTV-SDO and digitally sealed by Signicat.
-For more information about sealing, see Get started with long-term validation.
+For more information about sealing, see our documentation on long-term validation of documents.